yvt-ee/Celebrity-DatabaseDesign-for-Brand-Endorsement/README.md

 •	Supply the information of social media influence when the celebrity promotes commercial products.

+# Database Technology
+PostgreSQL is used as the relational database system.

 # Business Rules
 •	Each celebrity may endorse zero or more brands.